cvilas/guidance/product/dyson.md

 ## On Product Engineering

 These are extracted from a [talk](https://tv.theiet.org/?videoid=7390) that [Mike Aldred](https://www.linkedin.com/in/mike-d-aldred/) gave at the IET in 2015, which covers Dyson’s product development philosophy quite well.
-The online video is .

 - For a robot to succeed as a new product it must
   - Solve a real problem